azalea-rs/azalea/README.md

-# this library doesn't have a name yet idk what to call it
+# Azalea

+A Minecraft botting library

+I named this Azalea because it sounds like a cool word and this is a cool library.